 \subsection{Odd number of atoms}

-For an array with an odd number of atoms the correlations are still transfered in pairs, leaving an extra atom in an indeterminate state.
-This frustration causes the array to relax to a mixed state, as can be shown by plotting the steady state purity in analogy to Fig.~\ref{Fig:variance_ss}.
+For arrays with an odd number of atoms the correlations are still transferred in pairs, leaving an extra atom in an indeterminate state.
+This frustration causes the array to settle into a mixed state, as can be shown by plotting the steady state purity in analogy to Fig.~\ref{Fig:variance_ss}.
 While not shown here, the purity reaches a maxima when the atoms are separated a distance of $\pi/4$ and centered around a maxima of the field fluctuations.
 The steady state can also be shown to be formed predominantly of atomic pairs plus an uncoupled atom.